What is Knee Deformity?

-Knock knees is also known as Genu valgum.
+Knock knees is also known as Genu Valgum.
 It is a knee misalignment that turns your knees inward.
 When children with knock-knees stand up with their knees together, there’s a gap of 3 inches or more between their ankles.
 This is because their knees are bent inward.
-Knock knee symptoms may include an unusual walking pattern, difficulty walking, and rare instances of pain.
+The symptoms may include an unusual walking pattern, difficulty walking, and rare instances of pain.

-Knock knees is very common in children and it usually corrects itself as they grow.
-Up to 75 percent of children between the ages 3 and 5 have knock-knees.
-Knock knees can also develop later in life from:
+Knock-knees is very common in children and it usually corrects itself as they grow.
+Children between the ages 3 and 5 have knock knees but it also develops later in life from:

 - an injury or infection in your knee